Walkthrough: Setting Up and Invoicing Sales Prepayments

 The recalculation includes all lines that have a prepayment percentage that is greater than 0.

 Now the customer asks if the prepayment percent can be set to 35%.
 Susan's supervisor approves the change.

-In the Prepayment % field, enter 35.
+On the Sales Order page, in the Prepayment % field, enter 35.